William J. Cousins: Career

 Most of his career was in community development at the international level.
 He began with the international Cooperation Administration (predecessor of AID) as a rural Community development Advisor in India and Iran.
 In 1964, he was appointed by Then he became the first Peace Corps representative in Iran.

 This was followed by volunteering as one of the three founders of a pilot project in Urban Community Development in Baroda, India, sponsored by the American Friends Service Committee.

 He has taught at four distinctly different Colleges; Knoxville College, an historically black institutes; Wellesley College, a New England women's College; Earlham College, a Quaker institution in Indiana and Federal City College in Washington DC.
 There he served as Professor, Chair of the Social Science Division and Interim Provost.

 Cousins then returned to the academic world for nine years before accepting a job with UNICEF as an Urban Advisor in New Delhi.
 He retired from UNICEF in 1987 as Senior Urban Advisor in their New York headquarters.
 He has also been a consultant to UNICEF, CARE, the World Bank, John Snow INC, Food Aid Management, Sister Cities and the government of India.
 This has taken him to Bangladesh, India, the Philippines, Egypt and Namibia.

 He has served on the board of Overseers of CARE and the boards of World Neighbors and the American Friends Service Committee; as well as the board of Trustees of the Friends Meeting of Washington.

+He also served as a alderman in the 1960s and later made a move by ruling the death penalty unconstitutional in Illinois before the state officially got rid of it.